benjaminestes/pyscape-client/README.md

 A script to grab data from the [Mozscape API](http://apiwiki.seomoz.org/).
 Requires Python &ge; 3.2.

+## Disclaimer

+_I am not representing SEOmoz through my development of this tool; it is completely independent.
+Neither SEOmoz nor me should be held accountable if this doesn't work as expected._

+That said, I hope you find this useful!

 ## Getting started

 To use Pyscape you will need: